tvesh4/baccarat103/README.md

 6. The hand with the closest sum to 9 is the one that wins.
 The player wins and is paid even money if their hand is closer to 9.
 The banker wins and receives even money less a commission if their hand is closer to 9 than any other hand.

 7. The player wins and are rewarded 8 to 1 if you bet on a tie and both hands have the same total.
 This is an uncommon event, so it's not advised to use it as a regular betting strategy.

+Reward:

+If you place a bet and you win, you will receive your initial bet back plus an additional amount equal to 150% of your initial bet.
+For example, if you initially bet $100 and you win, you would receive your $100 bet back plus an additional $150 (which is 150% of $100), for a total of $250.
+Hence, the amount you would receive if you win is equal to your initial bet multiplied by 2.5 (or 1 + 150% expressed as a decimal).